-When evaluating evidence of research output, the voting faculty will review all of the candidate's written work and evaluate its contribution to the literature.
 Research quality is far more important than quantity when establishing a national and/or international reputation in the discipline.
 While the quantity of accepted and published papers is not irrelevant, the Department does not count papers or assign points for publishing in certain journals.
 Instead, the candidate's entire body of research and likelihood of sustained research productivity is holistically assessed.
-Because quality and impact are strongly emphasized, it is not possible to convey a required or expected number of accepted or published papers in particular journals or overall.
-That being said, one acceptance/publication annually, on average, in a high-quality (i.e., leading general interest or field) journal generally constitutes a strong case for tenure.
-When interpreting this measure, for candidates who were hired at UF immediately upon completing their Ph.D., the relevant calculation is the number of years as an Assistant Professor at the University of Florida less the number of years by which the tenure probationary period may have been extended.
-This specific measure of research excellence is intended as a very broad, general guideline.
-No specific number of publications is required for, nor can guarantee, a recommendation of promotion and/or tenure for any tenure candidate.
+Because quality and impact are strongly emphasized, no specific number of publications is required for, nor can guarantee, a recommendation of promotion and/or tenure.